Node0/stargate/README.md

 # Stargate
 ### A Real-time WebSocket Collaboration Server

-Stargate is a Node.js server designed for collaborative text editing across machines in a local network.
+Stargate is a NodeJS server running on the bun engine, designed for collaborative text editing across machines in a local network.
 It provides a workspace where users can share files and code seamlessly through resizable text areas, making collaboration efficient and straightforward.

 ## Basic Installation & Startup